AndreiSobo/web_app/documentation/TECHNICAL_OVERVIEW.md

 }
 ```

-**Plan A+ Architecture**: No API routing configuration needed.
+** API-free Architecture**: No API routing configuration needed.
 The Static Web App serves only static files, with frontend JavaScript making direct calls to the dedicated Azure Functions App endpoints.

 ## 🔄 Function Lifecycle